 When it comes to building muscle, weights are not the only tool available.
 Calisthenics, or bodyweight training, have been proven to offer outstanding progression toward real-life, functional strength, and lean muscle building.

 Unlike split weight routines, bodyweight movements impact all your muscles simultaneously like a chain and not individually, helping improve bodyweight to power ratio and leanness.

 The Power Lean Guide to Accelerated Fat Loss

 This phase is focused on fat loss.
 The plans details how to perform like an athlete and modify your diet to increase metabolic rate and burn fat.

 The Power Primer Exercise Library and Video Database

 More than 100 training tutorial videos to show exactly how to perform the exercises and prevent injury.
-The videos are MP4 format so you can watch them anywhere you go from your smartphone, at home or in the gym.
+The videos are in MP4 format so you can watch them anywhere you go from your smartphone, at home, or in the gym.

 The Power Primer Exercise Modification Library